Fundación Princesa de Asturias

 • Technical and Scientific Research

-H.R.H. the Prince of Asturias, D. Felipe de Borbón, presents these Awards each autumn at the Campoamor Theatre in Oviedo.
+The Awards are presented at a formal ceremony held each year at the Campoamor Theatre in Oviedo.
 Each of the eight international recipients are awarded 50,000 euros, a specially commissioned Joan Miró sculpture, a diploma and an insignia.